skumawatdev/Quiz-Application/README.md

 A progress bar indicates how many questions have been answered.

-##Live Demo
+## Live Demo
-You can view a live demo of the application on Vercel: https://quiz-application-omega.vercel.app
+You can view a live demo of the application on Vercel: [Quiz App Demo](https://quiz-application-omega.vercel.app)

 Contributing
 If you'd like to contribute to this project or suggest improvements, please feel free to open an issue or create a pull request.